particle-iot/docs/src/content/reference/device-os/firmware.md

 - 155, 0x9b, 0b10011011, corresponds to 4112
 - 179, 0xb3, 0b10110011, corresponds to 4208

+#### getRechargeThreshold()

+{{api name1="PMIC::getRechargeThreshold"}}

+`uint16_t getRechargeThreshold();`

+Returns the recharge threshold (`VRECHG`, REG04 bit 0), in millivolts below the charge voltage limit at which the PMIC automatically starts a new charge cycle after the battery has been discharged from a full charge.
+This has no equivalent in the Power Manager API.

+#### setRechargeThreshold()

+{{api name1="PMIC::setRechargeThreshold"}}

+`bool setRechargeThreshold(uint16_t voltage);`

+Sets the recharge threshold.
+Valid values are 100 (the default) or 300 (millivolts below the charge voltage limit).

 ---

 ### Charge timer control reg

+This is register REG05.
+It controls charge termination, the I2C watchdog timer, and the fast-charge safety timer.

 #### readChargeTermRegister()